On the regularity problem for parabolic operators and the role of half-time derivative: Introduction

 {\it Remark 1.} Although not stated here this result also applies to parabolic systems.
 There are only two places in our argument where the PDE is actually used and for any parabolic system the argument given here also applies.\vglue2mm

 {\it Remark 2.} In the definition above we are very liberal about the notion of a solution.
 Clearly, assuming some $L^p$ norm of $\tilde{N}(\nabla u)$ implies that in the interior of $\Omega$ we have a well-defined gradient $\nabla u\in L^2_{loc}(\Omega)$.
-We further need that half-derivative $D^{1/2}_t$ can be moved from $\partial_t$ onto a test function.
-Such solutions (called reinforced weak solutions) can be constructed using variety of techniques, for example via the \lq\lq hidden coercivity method" as in \cite{AEN,ABES} or by the usual construction of the parabolic measure.
-The class $\dot {\E}_{\loc}(\Omega)$ is the right one so that objects such as $\tilde{N}(D^{1/2}_tu)$, $\tilde{N}(D^{1/2}_t\HT u)$ can be defined, without them the left-hand side of \eqref{Half-main} does not make any sense. \vglue2mm Theorem \ref{timp} leads us to give the following definition of the $L^p$ Regularity problem.
+We further need that half-derivative $D^{1/2}_t$ can be moved from $\partial_t$ onto a test function as otherwise it is impossible to make sense of $D^{1/2}_tu$ and discuss nontangential maximal function of it.
+These solutions (called reinforced weak solutions) can be constructed using variety of techniques, for example via the \lq\lq hidden coercivity method" as in \cite{ABES, AEN} or by the usual construction of the parabolic measure.
+The class $\dot {\E}_{\loc}(\Omega)$ is the minimal one in which the objects such as $\tilde{N}(D^{1/2}_tu)$, $\tilde{N}(D^{1/2}_t\HT u)$ are well-defined. \vglue2mm